jellever/StreamDivert/README.md

 *  Relay all incoming connections to a specific port to another destination.
 *  Relay incoming connections from a specific source IP to a port to another destination.
+*  Relay incoming connections to a SOCKS(4/5) server.
 *  Relay all outgoing connections to a specific port to another destination.
 *  Relay outgoing connections to a specific IP and port to another destination.
 *  Handle TCP, UDP and ICMP traffic over IPv4 and IPv6.